 What Should You Do When Facing a Warrant?

 The best thing to do when there is a warrant with your name on it is to address the issue as quickly and directly as possible.
-The first thing to do when you find out that you have a warrant out is to contact an experienced criminal defense lawyer.
-A lawyer will advise you of your options and can contact the authorities to arrange for you to turn yourself in.
+The first thing to do when you find out that you have a warrant is to contact a criminal defense lawyer.

 Trying to flee a warrant is never a good idea.
 Getting out of the state of California will not help you to evade the law.
 You could just as easily be apprehended almost anywhere on earth and extradited.
 If this happens, the additional consequences will likely be quite severe.